Adron/adron.github.io/_working/contents/articles/algorithms-101-roads-and-town-center/index.md

 date: 2018-01-31 21:19:38
 template: article.jade
 ---
 Alright, there's this one algorithm that I've solved before.
-I've always found it to be a rather fun exercise to work out.
-It popped into my head recently and I wanted to recollect how it went, but my Google-fu wasn't so great.
+I've always found it to be a rather fun little exercise to work out.
+It popped into my head recently and I wanted to recollect how the logic of it went, but my Google-fu wasn't so great.
 In the end, I didn't find the algorithm problem statement but I've recollected it as best as I could from memory.
 If you know what the name of this challenge is I'd love to know what it's called or if I've put it back together correctly.
 Ping me [@Adron](https://twitter.com/Adron).

 So the story goes something like this.
-There once was a nation with a number of cities.
+There once were some nations with a number of cities in each nation.
 Every citizen has access to every city and every city has a town center for all the citizens to enjoy.
 Recently the roads were damaged from a lack of maintenance work, ya know, like in real life.
-So now none of the cities have reachable town centers anymore!
-The citizens are angry and demand immediate fixes to their roads!
-The leaders have decided that the roads shall be repaired, and have hired you to assist!
+Meanwhile there was a revolution that led to catastrophic war that destroyed all the town centers in the nations.
+So now none of the cities have reachable town centers or functional working town centers anymore!
+The citizens of the world are angry at the nations and demand immediate fixes to their roads and town centers, with a priority on the town centers!
+The leaders have decided that the roads shall be repaired and have hired me (you) to assist!

 The nation has n cities, we'll number 1 to n.
 The cities have two way roads, totalling m roads.
 A citizen has access to the town center if: their city contains a town center and their city has a road to travel from their city with a town center to another city with a town center.

-The following is a map of this great nation of cities with currently impassable roads that must be repaired.
+The following is a map of one great nation of cities with currently impassable roads that must be repaired.

 ![Nation](nation.png)